 - I worked at BBBS of Hastings, NE, when my boys were young (and I was too) and loved the work and the mission of mentoring.
 The opportunity arose with BBBSL when I was on vacation in Arkansas, and it did not take me long to decide to take advantage of the opportunity!

-- What has been your favorite part about working with Big Brothers Big Sisters Lincoln?
+What is your favorite part about working for Big Brothers Big Sisters Lincoln?

 - Whether it is my co-workers, board members, Big volunteers, or the Littles (mentees) and their families, I have had the great opportunity to meet and work with some of the greatest people in the world.

 Before working at Big Brothers Big Sisters Lincoln, what was the most interesting job you've ever had?